Radiative transfer

 Otherwise, if McPhoto.photon_generation is set to deterministic then the solver will generate

-photons.
-Again, these elements are important because users might choose to run such stochastic samplings outside of McPhoto.
+Again, these elements are important because users might have chosen to perform the Poisson sampling outside of McPhoto.

 Important